All submissions MUST be sent in electronic form [access] . No hard copy submission papers will be accepted. Do NOT submit compressed files.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in Microsoft Word (docx is preferable to doc), RTF, or Open document file format (Odt).
+- The submission file is in Microsoft Word (docx is preferable to doc), RTF, Open document file format (Odt), or Portable Document Format (pdf).

 - Where available, DOIs for the references have been provided.